weebi/qbittorrent-rp/README.md

 • Download the project or clone it

-• Go to the GMiner RP folder and do `npm install`
+• Go to the qbittorrent-rp folder and do `npm install`

 • Go to your qBittorrent settings and activate **WEB UI**